Code-Institute-Submissions/ms2-explore-asia/README.md

 ### Current Features

-* A fixed Navbar, ensuring the user access to the menu at all points.
+* A fixed Navbar, ensuring the user has access to the menu at all points.
 * A single scrolling page, allowing ease of use to the user.
-* An map, where the user chooses the destination via a button and is shown this location on the map.
+* A map, where the user chooses the destination via a button and is shown this location on the map.
 * The abilty to edit content, when the user selects a button the site is changed.
-The image image shown in about changes to reflect the users choice, as does the data shown.
+The image displayed in "About" changes to reflect the users choice, as does the data shown.
-* The email feauture allows emails to be sent to the site owner.
+* The email feature allows emails to be sent to the site owner.
 * A flight information section, showing flights from Ireland to the chosen destination.

 ### Feautures To Be Implemented